bbauska/W3Cx-2of5/README.md

 </html>
 ```

-Some tolerant browsers will allow using the &amp; character directly
+<p>Some tolerant browsers will allow using the &amp; character directly
 but <b>not</b> all.
-So you should use its character reference &amp;.
-[Check
+So you should use its character reference &amp;. <a href="https://jsfiddle.net/vh2h7usk/1/">Check
-out these examples](https://jsfiddle.net/vh2h7usk/1/) illustrating the
-importance of using the character entity &amp; for &.
+out these examples</a> illustrating the importance of using the character entity &amp; for &.

 While it might be tempting to not use one of these character references
 when you notice that the browser produces the expected result anyway, it